octo-technology/Xcode-formatter/README.md

 	$ which uncrustify

-### Extract CodeFormatter directory and put it in same directory as .xcodeprojet file
+### Add CodeFormatter directory beside your .xcodeproj file

 ![CodeFormatter directory location](https://raw.github.com/octo-online/Xcode-formatter/master/images/directory_location.png)

 ### Check that your Xcode application is named "Xcode" (default name)

-You can see this name in the Applications directory.
+You can see this name in the Applications/ directory (or your custom Xcode installation directory).

-Why ?
-This name is used to get currently opened files with an Applescript script.
+Why this ?
+This name is used to find currently opened Xcode files (in appleScript).

 If you have multiple instances of Xcode on your mac, ensure that project's one is named "Xcode".
-Or you can change the name of the application in the CodeFormatter/Uncrustify\_opened\_Xcode\_sources.workflow appleScript.
+Or you can change this name in the CodeFormatter/Uncrustify\_opened\_Xcode\_sources.workflow appleScript.

 ### Install the automator service Uncrustify\_opened\_Xcode\_sources.workflow